AshwinBethala/apicalendar/README.md

 If green, the timeblock has yet to come.

 You are able to create an event in a time block and save it using the save button.
-By doing so, it will persist as it is saved to local storage.
+By doing so, it will persist as it is saved to local storage

+(Note: I accidently uploaded an old html at one point by accident)